Infinitesimal calculations in fundamental groups: Introduction

 \begin{example} In $F_S = \langle a,b,c\rangle$ consider the {\bf indicator homomorphism} $A$, sending $a \mapsto 1$ and the other generators to zero, with $B$ and $C$ defined similarly.
 In this case $\int w^*A$ counts signed occurrences of the letter $a$ in $w$.
 A short exercise shows that integrating the braiding product $\int \lpw{w^* A}{w^* B}$ counts configurations of letters ``$a$ then $b$'' in $w$, with a sign which is switched if either letter occurs as an inverse.

 For example if $w = a^{\inv} b b a b$, then $\int\lpw{w^* A}{w^* B} = -2$.
-This also illustrates the general fact that if $\int w^* A$ vanishes, then $\int \lpw{w^* A}{w^* B}$ may be computed by counting configurations of ``$b$ between $a$-$a^\inv$ pairs'', using {any} choice of pairing off all $a$ and $a^\inv$ in $w$.
-This is because that $b$'s coming \emph{after} such pairs contribute cancelling values to the ultimate count.
-We call counting configurations of one letter between cancelling pairs of another and its generalizations ``letter linking,'' discussed further below.
+This also illustrates the general fact that if $\int w^* A$ vanishes, then $\int \lpw{w^* A}{w^* B}$ may be computed by counting configurations of ``$b$ between canceling $a$-$a^\inv$ pairs'', using {any} choice pairing off $a$ and $a^\inv$ occurrences in $w$.
+This is because any $b$'s coming \emph{after} such pairs contribute cancelling values.
+We call counting configurations of one letter between cancelling pairs of another (and its generalizations) ``letter linking,'' discussed further below.